isomerpages/nlb-biblioasia/_jan-to-mar-2022/French Impressions.md

 permalink: /vol-17/issue-4/jan-mar-2022/frenchimpressions
 description: ""
 ---
-#### A little-known collection of French natural history drawings of Singapore and its neighbouring countries from 1818 and 1820 shed light on the early study of the region’s flora and fauna.
+#### A little-known collection of French natural history drawings of Singapore and its neighbouring countries from 1818−1820 shed light on the early study of the region’s flora and fauna.

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/diard-duvaucel/DiardDuvaucel2.jpg)
 <span style="background-color: white; display:block; font-size:1rem; line-height:1.5rem;"><i>Diard & Duvaucel: French Natural History Drawings of Singapore and Southeast Asia 1818–1820</i> is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries ([Call nos.: RSING 508.0222 DIA and SING 508.0222 DIA](https://eservice.nlb.gov.sg/item_holding.aspx?bid=205457695)) and for sale at all major bookstores, including Epigram’s online store at epigrambookshop.sg.</span>